retrospect-addon/plugin.video.retrospect/README.md

 [![Python](https://img.shields.io/badge/python-2.7%20%7C%203.6-blue?logo=python)](https://kodi.tv/article/attention-addon-developers-migration-python-3)
 [![Transifex](https://img.shields.io/badge/transifex-en|nl|sv|no|fi-blueviolet)](https://www.transifex.com/retrospect/public/)

 This repository holds the main code for Retrospect.
-For more information on bug reporting, please visit https://github.com/retrospect-addon/plugin.video.retrospect or https://www.rieter.net/content/.
+For more info on reporting bugs, please visit https://github.com/retrospect-addon/plugin.video.retrospect or https://www.rieter.net/content/.

 # Introduction #
-Retrospect (Previously XBMC Online TV) is a Kodi video add-on which allows you to watch streams of a number of free and publicly available online TV stream sites.
+Retrospect (Previously XBMC Online TV) is a Kodi video add-on which allows you to watch streams of a number of gratis publicly available online TV stream sites.

-It originally started the streams from [www.uitzendinggemist.nl](https://npostart.nl) which is a Dutch site.
-The add-on got its initial name from this site: ‘_Uitzending gemist_’ means ‘_missed broadcast_’ in Dutch.
+It all started with the streams from the Dutch site [www.uitzendinggemist.nl](https://npostart.nl).
+The add-on got its initial name from this site: ‘_Uitzending gemist_’ meaning ‘_missed broadcast_’ in Dutch.

-Discussion about the add-on can be done in [this](https://forum.kodi.tv/showthread.php?tid=25522) thread at the Kodi forums or in [this](https://gathering.tweakers.net/forum/list_messages/1643928/last) thread at Tweakers.net (Dutch only).
+Discuss the add-on can be done at [the Kodi forums thread](https://forum.kodi.tv/showthread.php?tid=25522), or at [the Tweakers.net thread](https://gathering.tweakers.net/forum/list_messages/1643928/last) (Dutch only).
 Issues regarding this script can be submitted at our issue tracker at GitHub.

 # Installing Retrospect #
-There are two ways to install Retrospect, depending on what version of Kodi you are using.
+There are two ways of installing Retrospect, (depending on the Kodi version you are using).

 ### Kodi Leia and later
-Starting from Kodi Leia (v18), you can easily install Retrospect from the official Kodi add-on repository.
-Simply use the search function in the add-ons section to find `Retrospect` and install it.
-More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).
+Starting from Kodi Leia (v18), you can install Retrospect from the official Kodi add-on repository.
+Use the search function in the add-ons section to find `Retrospect` and install it.
+Detailed info can be found in the [Retrospect wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

-**Note:** Make sure the _Auto-Update_ option for Retrospect is enabled to automagically receive new updates.
+**Note:** Make sure the _Auto-Update_ option for Retrospect is turned on to automagically receive new updates.

 ![alt text](./resources/media/retrospect01.jpg "The Retrospect information screen")

 ### Kodi Krypton
-If you are running Kodi Krypton (v17) the only way to install Retrospect is to install it from a zip file.
+If you are running Kodi Krypton (v17) the only way to install Retrospect is to install it from a ZIP file.
 Follow these steps (keep in mind they might slightly differ depending on your skin):
-1. Download the latest Retrospect zip file from here: [https://github.com/retrospect-addon/plugin.video.retrospect/releases](https://github.com/retrospect-addon/plugin.video.retrospect/releases)
+1. Download the latest Retrospect ZIP file from here: [https://github.com/retrospect-addon/plugin.video.retrospect/releases](https://github.com/retrospect-addon/plugin.video.retrospect/releases)
 1. Transfer the file to your Kodi system (_optional_).
-1. Use `Install from zip file` in Kodi to install Retrospect.
+1. Use `Install from ZIP file` in Kodi to install Retrospect.

-More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).
+More detailed info can be found in the [Retrospect wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

 **Note:** Since Retrospect isn't available in the official Kodi add-on repository for Kodi Krypton (v17), it will not automagically update.
 Retrospect will notify you of new versions.
 You will then have to manually update Retrospect using the steps above.

 # Contributing #
-You can help developing Retrospect via our [Github](https://github.com/retrospect-addon/plugin.video.retrospect) page and/or help translating Retrospect via [Transifex](https://www.transifex.com/retrospect/public/) (A big thanks to Transifex for providing an OS license).
+You can help developing Retrospect via our [GitHub](https://github.com/retrospect-addon/plugin.video.retrospect) page, and/or help translating Retrospect via [Hosted Weblate](https://hosted.weblate.org/projects/retrospect/#components) (A big thanks to Weblate for their services).

 # Troubleshooting #

 ### Playing Widevine DRM content ###
-Starting from Kodi Leia (v18) playback of DRM protected streams is supported using the add-on `InputStream Adaptive`, which is automatically installed when you install Retrospect.
+Starting from Kodi Leia (v18), playback of DRM protected streams is supported using the add-on `InputStream Adaptive`, which is automatically installed along with Retrospect.

 In order to play Widevine DRM files you will also need to have the `Google Widevine libraries` installed.
-Android based devices have this as a native component, for Windows and Linux you will need to install them:
+Android based devices have this installed as a native component, for Windows and Linux you have to install them first:

 The _Easy way_:

 1. Open the Retrospect add-on settings.
-1. Under the General tab, make sure `Use Kodi InputStream Adaptive add-on when possible` is enabled.
+1. Under the "General" tab, make sure `Use Kodi InputStream Adaptive add-on when possible` is on.
 1. Select `Install Widevine using InputStream Helper add-on`.
-1. Agree to the three following input boxes and let Widevine install.
+1. Agree to the three following input boxes to install Widevine.

 The _Manual way_:

-1. Determine the latest version of the Widevine libraries: [https://dl.google.com/widevine-cdm/versions.txt](https://dl.google.com/widevine-cdm/versions.txt)
+1. Determine what the latest version of the Widevine libraries is: [https://dl.google.com/widevine-cdm/versions.txt](https://dl.google.com/widevine-cdm/versions.txt)
 1. Download the appropriate version for your OS/Kodi combination (replace the {version} with the most recent version):
-    * 32-bit kodi on Windows: [https://dl.google.com/widevine-cdm/{version}-win-ia32.zip](https://dl.google.com/widevine-cdm/{version}-win-ia32.zip)
+    * 32-bit Kodi on Windows: [https://dl.google.com/widevine-cdm/{version}-win-ia32.zip](https://dl.google.com/widevine-cdm/{version}-win-ia32.zip)
-    * 64-bit kodi on Windows: [https://dl.google.com/widevine-cdm/{version}-win-x64.zip](https://dl.google.com/widevine-cdm/{version}-win-x64.zip)
+    * 64-bit Kodi on Windows: [https://dl.google.com/widevine-cdm/{version}-win-x64.zip](https://dl.google.com/widevine-cdm/{version}-win-x64.zip)
-    * 32-bit kodi on Linux: [https://dl.google.com/widevine-cdm/{version}-linux-ia32.zip](https://dl.google.com/widevine-cdm/{version}-linux-ia32.zip)
+    * 32-bit Kodi on Linux: [https://dl.google.com/widevine-cdm/{version}-linux-ia32.zip](https://dl.google.com/widevine-cdm/{version}-linux-ia32.zip)
-    * 32-bit kodi on Linux: [https://dl.google.com/widevine-cdm/{version}-linux-x64.zip](https://dl.google.com/widevine-cdm/{version}-linux-x64.zip)
+    * 32-bit Kodi on Linux: [https://dl.google.com/widevine-cdm/{version}-linux-x64.zip](https://dl.google.com/widevine-cdm/{version}-linux-x64.zip)
 1. For Windows, copy these files into your `<kodi-profile>\cdm` folder.
 Linux users need to install them manually (or they can use this [gist](https://gist.github.com/ruario/3c873d43eb20553d5014bd4d29fe37f1) ([Fork](https://gist.github.com/basrieter/44a463a97a60958c36435d54d50debb4)) to install it automatically).

 _Example:_
-> If the most recent version obtained via https://dl.google.com/widevine-cdm/versions.txt is `4.10.1440.19`, then the download URL for 64-bit windows is https://dl.google.com/widevine-cdm/4.10.1440.19-win-x64.zip.
+> If the most recent version obtained via https://dl.google.com/widevine-cdm/versions.txt is `4.10.1582.2`, the download URL for 64-bit windows is https://dl.google.com/widevine-cdm/4.10.1582.2-win-x64.zip.

-The kodi.log will tell you if you did not put them in the correct place or if you have copied the wrong version.
+The kodi.log will tell you if you did not put them in the correct place, or copied the wrong version.

-_NOTE: for Kodi Krypton it seems that version 1.4.8.1008 is the last version that is compatible._
+_Note: For Kodi Krypton, it seems that version 1.4.8.1008 is the last compatible version._

-For **ARM Devices** (such as Raspberry Pi) things might be a bit different.
-If you are running Android, you probably don't need to do anything at all as Widevine is natively supported.
-However, if you are running Linux on ARM and the above method does not work, there is a different approach:
+On **ARM Devices** (such as the Raspberry Pi) things are a bit different.
+If you are running Android, you probably don't need to do anything, as Widevine is natively supported.
+However, if you are running Linux on ARM and the above method does not work, do this:

 1. Determine the latest version of the libraries for ARM using this URL: [https://dl.google.com/dl/edgedl/chromeos/recovery/recovery.conf](https://dl.google.com/dl/edgedl/chromeos/recovery/recovery.conf)
 1. From that configuration file, find the image for an ARM device that resembles your device.